javiistacks/myPortfolio/README.md

 I. Text and image will change according to user media screen.
 All images have alt attributes.

 J. Easy access to social media platforms that hovers on screen.
 Icons will direct user to my social media accounts in new webpage.
+Icons will interact when user hovers mouse over social media icon.

 <img src="images/readme2.png" width="550" height="400" >